 Well, within loads of limits, but it is so vastly improved that I can now actually use it to run multiple terminal windows on a 4K display without tearing the sparse remainders of my hair out.

-I haven’t tested ultrawide , nor my , or my cameras and audio interfaces – if I can spare the time and patience, I’ll update this accordingly.
+I haven’t tested my 5K ultrawide again, nor my Dual Up, or my cameras and audio interfaces – if I can spare the time and patience, I’ll update this accordingly.

-It still feels clunky and I wish there were better ways to move windows between sets (like , but at least now I can have a semblance of a tiled grid–although the limit of four windows feels ridiculous on an external 4K display.
+It still feels clunky and I wish there were better ways to move windows between sets (like I miss hotkey support in macOS), but at least now I can have a semblance of a tiled grid–although the limit of four windows feels ridiculous on an external 4K display.

-Who knows, maybe they will actually look at in this space and keep improving it.
+Who knows, maybe they will actually look at what GNOME is doing in this space and keep improving it.

 WatchOS 10